PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:29:01
+Last updated: 2024-04-02 17:30:10
-Random Quote: I allow my intuition to lead my path. - Manuel Puig
+Random Quote: Change in all things is sweet. - Aristotle